rmfincher/VirtualATM/README.md

 ### Once Amplify is installed you will need to pull the data:
 cd [project-dir]

-amplify pull --appId d2dg0hd0px3svb --envName dev
+amplify pull --appId d2dg0hd0px3svb --envName devan

 amplify init